andrewquamme/Python/misurda_scraper/README.md

 `mysql-connector`

 ## Future Ideas
 The code can definitely be cleaned up.
 I've done almost no error handling.
 I'd like to add code to check for existing databases and/or tables and create them if they're not available.
+He will also post assignments without an announcement, so that could cause problems.

 ## Screenshots
 ![alt text](img/website.jpg "Class website")